kimsama/jekyll-now/_posts/2015-01-04-googlehowto.md

 ![Google New Setting File]({{ site.baseurl }}/images/google_new_setting.png)

-#### GoogleDrive Setting

-1. Speicify your google account.
-2. Sepecify your password for the account.

 #### Script Path Setting

 3. ***Template*** indicates a path where template files which are neccessary to generate script files.
 In most case you don't need to change it.
 4. ***Runtime*** indicates a path where generated script files which are used on runtime will be put.
+If you already specified it in the *'GoogleDataSettings.asset'* file, that path will be automatically shown on.
 5. ***Editor*** inidicates a path where generated script files which are used on editor mode will be put.
+If you already specified it in the *'GoogleDataSettings.asset'* file, that path will be automatically shown on.
 6. ***Spread Sheet Name*** is what the name of the spreadsheet which is created on google drive.
+Note that the name is case sensitive.
 7. ***Work Sheet Name*** is one of the worksheet name of the spreadwheet you want to get data from.
+Note that the name is case sensitive.

 After doing done with all path setting, press ***Import*** button then it shows all column headers of the page.
 That are neccessary to let you set the type of the each cells.